Summary of Genesis 27:1-13:

 Since Isaac was giving Esau the blessing in secret, he knew what he was doing was wrong.
 Usually, there would have been a celebration and a feast of the passing of the torch.
 Yet, Isaac tried to scheme against God anyways.
 He also asked for food first instead of just giving Esau the blessing in the first place.
 It’s as if Esau had to work to be blessed by God.
 Instead of giving the gift of his own free will, there’s a condition attached.
 Luckily, all mankind has to do is believe in Jesus.
 One and done.

-Rebekah knew her food would taste the same to Jacob.
+Rebekah knew her food would taste the same to Isaac.
 Rebekah was wrong to help God out here.
 She did not trust God to do His will; she thought he needed help.
 She was also wrong to lead her son into sin.

 Jacob willingly went along with Rebekah’s plan, living up to his name, which means trickster.
 He was concerned about getting caught, not if he was right or wrong.